 Another example of the digital thread is a customer calling a feedback number on the back of a shampoo bottle to complain about how the cap doesn’t stay closed.
 The customer service rep, on the other end, inputs the information into their feedback systems.
 Machine learning technology looks for similar feedback from other customers.
 Once customer feedback on the issue reaches a threshold, an engineering manager gets a notification to their smartphone detailing the malfunction’s nature.

 The engineering manager puts his team to work fixing the issue.
-Once the new revision of the product is live, the updated version of the product passes directly to manufacturing software, and the change goes into production on the next batch of shampoo lids.
+Once the new product revision is live, the updated version of the product passes directly to manufacturing software, and the change goes into production on the next batch of shampoo lids.

 Machine learning and artificial intelligence can analyze data from many departments and automatically push the data throughout the organization in a format that can be read by the appropriate machine or person receiving it.
-This whole process happens in real-time.
+Moreover, this whole process happens in real-time.

 Digital Twin Technology

 Digital twins are digital representations of physical or potential physical objects, mainly used for digital testing, digital simulation, predictive maintenance, and analysis.

 Digital Twin for Engineering Design, Simulation, and Testing